kennethgerrits/RagBot-Unity/README.md

 Caughtion!
 RagBot has infiltrated a dangerous environment, you can expect hostile company.

 Play the game at: https://kennethgerrits.github.io/RagBot-Unity/
-Playing at fullscreen is recommended.
+Playing in fullscreen is recommended.